stevenc49/stevenc49.github.io/pages/practiceJournal.md

 ___________-

 Today, I'm feeling kinda meh but I've gotten in the zone by doing random questions and SQL problems.
 Sometimes it's nice to just do random problems and figure it out as you go along without any pressure.
+Focus on quantity>quality on these meh days.

 ### Aug 18